Financial-Times/brightcove-notifier/README.md

 1. Commit your changes, then push to heroku

-Now you have a public endpoint, you can use the FT Development account to register this endpoint with Brightcove Notifications API
+Now you have a public endpoint, you can use the FT Development account to register this endpoint with Brightcove Notifications API.
+Once you've done with testing, please unregister your endpoint from Brightcove.

 ##Brightcove Integration